chitchatjs/chitchatjs/packages/cli/README.md

 exports = ax.dialogManager(skill).exports();
 ```

-Or may be ask user their name and greet them:
+Above would render "Hello world" speech for every request user makes.
+Let's add a dialog turn to ask user their name:

 ```ts
 import { alexa as ax } from "@chitchatjs/alexa";